-G7 finance officials pledge all possible steps to beat coronavirus
+G7 to deploy all policy tools to combat coronavirus

-TOKYO (Reuters) - Group of Seven finance officials said on Tuesday they would take all possible steps to safeguard the global economy from the spreading coronavirus outbreak, with Bank of Japan Governor Haruhiko Kuroda promising a “good message”.
+TOKYO (Reuters) - Group of Seven finance officials said on Tuesday they would use all appropriate policy tools to achieve strong, sustainable global growth and safeguard against downside risks posed by the fast-spreading coronavirus.

-On a conference call, the group of rich nations’ finance ministers and central bank governors pledged actions including fiscal measures where appropriate to support the global economy, Japanese Finance Minister Taro Aso said.
+G7 finance ministers were ready to take action, including fiscal measures where appropriate, to aid the response, Japanese Finance Minister Taro Aso told reporters.
+Central banks would continue to support price stability and economic growth.

+“We reaffirmed our commitment to adopt all appropriate policy steps to protect the economy from downside risks posed by the coronavirus, and that we stand ready to cooperate further on timely and effective measures,” Aso said after a G7 call.

-He said the desirable policy response would vary from country to country.
+He was short on specifics and said the desirable policy response would vary from country to country.

+Asked if all appropriate policy steps would include both monetary and fiscal policies, Aso said: “Yes, anything will be included, both monetary and fiscal steps.”

-The global policymakers’ united front offset anxiety over the coronavirus’ rapid spread in dozens of countries and aided a recovery in world stocks and oil prices.
+The G7’s united front offset anxiety over the coronavirus’ rapid spread in dozens of countries and aided a recovery in world stocks and oil prices.

 “This is a tug of war between hope and fear.
 Central banks are giving hopes with their potential stimulus,” said Vasu Menon, senior investment strategist at OCBC Bank Wealth Management.

 “The question is what they will do?
-Monetary policy is already very loose and interest rates are very low.”
+Monetary policy is already very loose and interest rates are very low,” Menon added.

+German Finance Minister Olaf Scholz said the G7 had “all means” at its disposal.

+“Should the need arise, we have all the means to counter a global downturn,” Scholz said in a statement on Twitter.

 Global stocks suffered a rout last week on fears that the disruption to supply chains, factory output and global travel caused by the epidemic could deal a serious blow to a world economy trying to recover from the U.S.-China trade war.

-The coronavirus, which emerged in the central Chinese city of Wuhan late last year, has spread fast around the world over the past week, with more new cases now appearing outside China than within.
+The coronavirus, which emerged in the central Chinese city of Wuhan late last year, has spread around the world over the past week, with more new cases now appearing outside China than within.

 There are more than 90,000 cases globally, with more than 80,000 of them in China, and infections appearing in 77 other countries and territories, with Ukraine the latest country to report its first case.

-New cases in China have been falling sharply, with 125 reported on Tuesday, thanks to its aggressive containment measures.
+New cases in China have been falling sharply, with 125 reported on Tuesday, thanks to aggressive containment measures.

-After what critics said was an initially hesitant response to the virus, China imposed sweeping restrictions, including suspensions of transport, sealing off communities, and extending a Lunar New Year holiday across the country.
+After what critics said was an initially hesitant response, China imposed sweeping restrictions, including suspensions of transport, sealing off communities, and extending a Lunar New Year holiday across the country.

 Now China is increasingly concerned about the virus being brought back into the country by citizens returning from new hot spots elsewhere.
 Authorities on Tuesday asked overseas Chinese to reconsider or minimize their plans to travel home.